ConradIrwin/dotgpg/README.md

 #### dotgpg create

-To create an encrypted file from command line input, use `dotgpg create`.
+To create an encrypted file from piped input, use `dotgpg create`.
 I recommend you use the `.gpg` suffix so that other tools know what these files contain.

 ```
-$ dotgpg create production.gpg "The content that you would like encrypted"
+$ echo foo | dotgpg create bar.gpg

 ```